locuslab/convex_adversarial/README.md

 [scalable_paper]: https://arxiv.org/abs/1805.12514

 ## News
++ 6/2/2018 - Version 0.3 released to reflect the new paper.
 + 5/31/2018 - New paper on a scalable version for models with skip connections and a fully modular implementation for simple extension.
 Code base with these improvements with a port to PyTorch 0.4 will be released shortly.